GaoyuanWu/GaoyuanWu.github.io/_pages/about.md

 What's New
 =====
-- Preprint *"A framework for structural shape optimization based on automatic differentiation, the adjoint method and accelerated linear algebra"* is available online.
-Link [here](https://arxiv.org/abs/2211.15409).
-Code for this project is available in its [repo](https://github.com/GaoyuanWu/JaxSSO) with a few examples, check them out. **November, 2022**
+- Our new work *"A framework for structural shape optimization based on automatic differentiation, the adjoint method and accelerated linear algebra"* was accepted by *Structural and Multidisciplinary Optimization* and is available online.
+DOI: [10.1007/s00158-023-03601-0](http://dx.doi.org/10.1007/s00158-023-03601-0).
+PDF is available [here](https://rdcu.be/deZ2W).
+Code for this project is available in its [repo](https://github.com/GaoyuanWu/JaxSSO) with a few examples, check them out. **June, 2023**
+- Preprint *"Investigating the Effects of Box Girder Bridge Geometry on Solitary Wave Force Using SPH Modeling"* is available online.
+DOI: [10.2139/ssrn.4478203](http://dx.doi.org/10.2139/ssrn.4478203).  **June, 2023**
 - Our new work *"A decoupled SPH-FEM analysis of hydrodynamic wave pressure on hyperbolic-paraboloid thin-shell coastal armor and corresponding structural response"* was accepted by *Engineering Structures* and is available online.
 Link [here](https://doi.org/10.1016/j.engstruct.2022.114738). **August, 2022**